rixonmathew/lms_console/README.md

 1) Creating command objects from command string
 2) Validating the syntax of specific commands e.g. search should be followed by specific parameters else command is invalid
+4) help command should list out all possible commands in the system
+5) Command processor that takes a valid command object and provides the Result object
+8) Create mock/real service to provide the data for the command